keichan34/exfile-encryption/README.md

 ## Usage

 `exfile_encryption` registers two processors.
-Each recieves a single argument, `key`, with the encryption key.

 * `encrypt`
 * `decrypt`

+`encrypt` accepts a single argument, `key`: a string that will be hashed with SHA-256 and used as the encryption key.
+Note that while the key is not salted, a random IV is generated for each file.

+`decrypt` accepts either `key` with a single key or a list of accepted keys in `keys`.

 ## Configuration